Python Type-Hint

 Complex Type Hint

 Sometimes, our collection consists of different element type.
-Here’s when Union
+Here’s when Union, Any, and Optional comes in handy.

 # For list consisting different element types, we use Union to specify the allowed element types.